 Download The Complete Guide to Making Great Presentations now for FREE with a subscription to the Tuts+ Business Newsletter.
 Get your ideas formed into a powerful presentation that will move your audience.

 We've just answered the question: what is a PowerPoint slide deck?
-Using custom PowerPoint templates as you create your PowerPoint presentation deck can save you a lot of time.
+Using custom PowerPoint PPT slide templates from Envato Elements as you create your PowerPoint presentation deck can save you a lot of time.
+Or, browse through more great PPT slide deck templates on GraphicRiver.

 How do you build your slide decks?
 What are your favorite tips for helping reduce the time you spend in PowerPoint?
 Let me know in the comments section below this tutorial.